-Work that has been submitted and/or presented at the NESS Residents and Research Presentation Day is eligible for submission and presentation at the NESS Annual Meeting.
-Likewise, if an abstract has been presented at another meeting, such as a Residents Day Program or other medical conference, the work is eligible for submission to the NESS Annual Meeting but acceptance will be at the Program Committee's discretion.
+- Work that has been submitted and/or presented at the NESS Residents and Research Presentation Day is eligible for submission.
+Likewise, if an abstract has been presented at a similar Residents Day program or other local/institutional medical conference (i.e. Grand Rounds, ACS local chapter meetings), the work is eligible for submission, but acceptance will be at the Program Committee's discretion. - The abstract represents significant updates, new data, or follow-up to previously presented work.